PulsarSwap/Pulsar-Docs/versioned_docs/version-v1/concepts/01-protocol-overview/02-smart-contracts.md

 ---
-id: 03-smart-contracts
+id: smart-contracts
-title: Smart contracts
+title: Smart Contracts
-tags: protocol-overview, documentation
+tags: smart contracts, documentation
 ---

 Pulsar V2 is a binary smart contract system.
 [Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Pulsar.
 [Periphery](#periphery) contracts interact with one or more core contracts but are not themselves part of the core.